aksmo/NoIdle/README.md

 # NoIdle
-A simple app written with AutoHotkey, to prevent system idle, by moving mouse in fixed times.
+A simple app written with AutoHotkey, to prevent system idle, by moving mouse in fixed intervals.